by Gordon Nary

 Gordon: Why did you volunteer with Education for Life a project of Catholic Church Diocese of Eldoret involved in HIV/AIDS Education?

-Gordon: When and why did you co-found Hope For future Self Help Group and what is your mission?
+Gordon: When and why did you co-found Hope For Future Foundation Self Help Group and what is your mission?

 Francis: I am the Team Leader at HOPE, I am tasked to reach out for support, ensure That the children are missing classes in their respective schools, talk to respective schools heads to understand the children's plight because some are taking Hiv drugs too.